-Week 9 NFL Picks: Odds, Analysis And Predictions For Every Game
+NESN

 (-1.5) Houston Texans at Jacksonville Jaguars, 9:30 a.m. in London

 Mike: Jaguars.
-The Texans have been ravished by injuries, including a pair of banged-up offensive tackles, which isn’t great against a Jaguars pass rush that’s 11th in hurry percentage, third in QB knockdown percentage, third in sacks and tied for first in QB pressures.
+The Texans have been ravaged by injuries, including a pair of banged-up offensive tackles, which isn’t great against a Jaguars pass rush that’s 11th in hurry percentage, third in QB knockdown percentage, third in sacks and tied for first in QB pressures.

 Ricky: Jaguars.
 The loss of J.J.
 Watt obviously is deflating for Houston.
-It’s also huge from an on-field standpoint, as Watt is a matchup nightmare — he had been double teamed on 29.8 percent of his pass rushes as an edger rusher this season (second-most in NFL) — who teams must game plan for weekly.
+It’s also huge from an on-field standpoint, as Watt is a matchup nightmare — he had been double teamed on 29.8 percent of his pass rushes as an edge rusher this season (second-most in NFL) — who teams must game plan for weekly.
 Couple that with Leonard Fournette’s elusiveness, Gardner Minshew’s scrambling ability and Houston’s frequent tackling woes, and Jacksonville should cover, especially since the Jags have made the trip to London in each of the last six years and therefore have some familiarity with how to prepare for overseas contests.

 Andre: Jaguars.
 The Texans have allowed the most receiving yards to running backs this year.
 The Jaguars also have nine rushing plays of 20+ yards (third-most in NFL), and four rushing plays of 40+ yards (most in NFL).
 Texans are susceptible of giving up the big play — they’ve allowed six rushing plays of 20+ yards (sixth-most).
 Jacksonville’s pass rush (first in pressures, third in sacks) will disrupt Deshaun Watson and force him to have to make plays out of the pocket.